Inapsine Side Effects

 Applies to droperidol: compounding powder, injectable solution

-Cardiovascular side effects including cases of QT prolongation, serious arrhythmias (e.g., torsades de pointes), ventricular tachycardia, and cardiac arrest have been reported.
-Some of these side effects were associated with death.
-Some of these side effects occurred in patients with no known risk factors, and some were associated with droperidol (the active ingredient contained in Inapsine) doses at or below recommended doses.
-Hypotension and mild to moderate tachycardia have been the most commonly reported somatic adverse events.
+Frequency not reported: Hypotension, irregular cardiac rhythm, mild or moderate tachycardia, QT prolongation, serious arrhythmias (e.g., torsades de pointes), ventricular tachycardia, cardiac arrest, death (some of these side effects occurred in patients with no known risk factors, and some were associated with droperidol (the active ingredient contained in Inapsine) doses at or below recommended doses)

 More about Inapsine (droperidol)